alexfbasa/DevSecOpsAWSTerraform/README.md

 For a detailed explanation of the security terms used throughout the course, please refer to the [Security Terms Overview](./security_terms.md) document.

+## Tools Explanation

+For detailed information about the tools used in this course, refer to the [Tools Explanation](./tools_explanation.md) document.